MoritzLaurer/prompt_templates/docs/index.md

-# Hugging Face Hub Prompts
+# Prompts on the Hugging Face Hub

 Prompts have become a key artifact for researchers and practitioners working with AI.
 There is, however, no standardized way of sharing prompts.
 Prompts are shared on the HF Hub in [.txt files](https://huggingface.co/HuggingFaceFW/fineweb-edu-classifier/blob/main/utils/prompt.txt),